Where to Bet on The Masters, 2023

 This one you may already be familiar with, with the running joke throughout the movie Happy Gilmore.
 This one started in 1949.

 By tradition the winner of the Tournament is given a green sports coat but said winner is not supposed to take it home.
 It’s actually not supposed to leave the grounds.
 There have been exceptions to this but it’s actually mostly by mistake.
-(So they say.
-This author would totally keep the green jacket if he won!)
+Well, so they say.
+I’m just saying that if I ever win the Green Jacket, I’m absolutely going to steal it!

 Now, something they don’t put on TV is the fact that the winner of said jacket is to take off the jacket just to let it live there at the clubhouse.
 The more you look into it, the weirder the whole event becomes.